Student Gender Identity and Gender Expression Policy

 Cis

 Cisgender (or cis) refers to those that identify with the gender they were assigned at birth.
-Gender assignment describes the process by which physicians and individuals prescribe one particular gender to a person based on the appearance of their genitals and/or genetic markers.
+Gender assignment describes the process by which physicians and individuals prescribe one gender to a person based on the appearance of their genitals and/or genetic markers.

 Coming Out